-A: Per Diem is a tax deduction for meals on the days you are working away from home.
-The current rate is 80% of $59/day.
+A: Per Diem is a tax deduction for meals and incidental expenses on the days you are working away from home.
+The current rate is 80% of $66 per full day, and ¾ of this amount for partial days.
+Partial days are the day you leave home and the day you return.
+Full days are any day you need to stop driving due to the hours of service rules or unable to drive due to on the road repairs.
 Visiting family or friends for a few days do not count as Per Diem days.
-If you are using a motel/hotel while on the road, Per Diem is still deductible but not during home time.
-(Click here for more information on the Per Diem tax deduction.)
+If you are using a motel/hotel while on the road, Per Diem is still deductible, but not during home time.

 Q: Can I use my e-log records to count the days for Per Diem?

 A: You can if you have the full year of e-log records.
 Contact your carrier every 3-4 months and ask for a copy of your e-logs.
-Many carriers delete e-logs every 6 months; so do not wait until the end of the year to ask for a copy.
-Another method to count Per Diem days is to mark the days on your calendar.
-Put an ‘X’ on full days away and a ‘/’ on partial days so you can easily count the days at the end of the year.
+Many carriers delete e-logs every six months; so do not wait until the end of the year to ask for a copy.

 Family Related Questions